News and Announcements: Information on happenings, including newly released databases and products

 Users´ Tech Tip: Answers to commonly asked questions when working with HCUP data

-HCUP Calendar: Recent and upcoming conferences or meetings at which HCUP was/will be represented
+HCUP Calendar: Upcoming conferences or meetings at which HCUP will be represented

 NEWS AND ANNOUNCEMENTS

-AHRQ is pleased to announce a new HCUP Online Tutorial Series.
+AHRQ has just released two new modules in the HCUP Online Tutorial Series.
 These online trainings are designed to provide data users with information about HCUP data and tools, as well as training on technical methods for conducting research with HCUP datasets.

 The HCUP Online Tutorial Series is available on the HCUP-US Website.
 For more information, please contact HCUP User Support at email@example.com.

-AHRQ anticipates publicly launching the tool soon.
-For more information, please contact MONAHRQ User Support at MONAHRQ@ahrq.gov, or visit the MONAHRQ section on the HCUP-US Website.
+For more information on MONAHRQ, please contact MONAHRQ User Support at MONAHRQ@ahrq.gov, or visit the MONAHRQ Website.

 New HCUP Statistical Briefs Available on the HCUP-US Website